otisvg/CV/README.md

 </div>

 Hello!
 I'm a recent Makers graduate with strong communication, mentoring and people skills built during my time as a Youth Worker.
-I am looking for a Full Stack role in which I can continue learning new technologies whilst creating products that provide a valuable experience for users and have a positive impact on society.
+I am looking for a Software Engineering role in which I can continue learning new technologies whilst creating products that provide a valuable experience for users and have a positive impact on society.

 My journey to becoming a developer has been a hard-fought challenge that I have finally overcome.
 I am (and always have been) a big computer geek heavily involved in gaming, whizzing around the internet and fixing friends and families gadgets.
 However, I shied away from studying tech-related subjects in formal education as, funnily enough, I didn’t see how something as fun as technology could be of any use in my future career.